makke08/ZeroPass/README.md

 Manage: Use the intuitive interface to add, view, and copy your credentials.

 Note: This application requires a valid master password to access your data.
 Do not lose your master password, as there is no way to recover it.
+It only works on Windows.

 If you get a warning that the app cannot be opened, click "Run Anyways".
 You may need to click "more info" to see this option.
 This warning is entirely harmless and only shows because the app is not signed.
 Signing it would cost me upwards of 300€/year.